ZNClub-PA-ML-AI/AWS-Deep-Racer/resources/How_To-DeepRacerGuru.md

 ```
 - Once UI has opened
   - Select folder where all models' logs are present by: File -> Switch director
+  - Import and load model by: File -> New file
   - View and Select model by: File -> Open file